pandakayak/AutoML_Tables/README.md

 1M rows were extracted from BigQuery(upload from local) using SQL.
 After proper feature engineering, finally got a training dataset(58321 rows) and a test dataset(100 rows).

 ### Training & Test Datasets
-After data preparation, we used 7 features to predict the fare price (in dollars).
+After data preparation, we used 8 features to predict the fare price (in dollars).

 Predictor Features:

+* hour (hour of the day)
 * pickup_latitude
 * pickup_longitude
 * dropoff_latitude